-- i) Severn Trent and Boots site, in Broxtowe (550 homes); - ii) A Sustainable Urban Extension at Field Farm, north of Stapleford[#], in Broxtowe (450 homes). - iii) Remainder of Boots Site, in Nottingham City, (600 homes); - iv) Stanton Tip, Hempshill Vale, in Nottingham City (500 homes); and - v) Waterside Regeneration Zone, in Nottingham City (3,000 homes).
+- i) Severn Trent and Boots site, in Broxtowe (550 homes); - ii) A Sustainable Urban Extension at Field Farm, north of Stapleford, in Broxtowe (450 homes). - iii) A strategic location for growth in the vicinity of the proposed HS2 station at Toton, in Broxtowe with appropriate mix of development to be determined in the site specific Development Plan Document; - iv) Remainder of Boots Site, in Nottingham City, (600 homes); - v) Stanton Tip, Hempshill Vale, in Nottingham City (500 homes); and - vi) Waterside Regeneration Zone, in Nottingham City (3,000 homes).